About

 • Sunny A. Smith, Dean of Fine Arts

-• Lindsay Wright, Director of Integrated Communications
+• Lindsay Wright, Director, Integrated Communications

 Future